Skip to main content

 Message from the FWC by Chairman Rodney Barreto

-Your commitment to conservation extends further through initiatives like the Sport Fish Restoration program.
+The commitment to conservation from our anglers extends further through initiatives like the Sport Fish Restoration program.
 Every time you purchase a fishing license, tackle, or motorboat fuel, you are contributing to the creation of artificial reefs, boat ramps, educational programs, and critical research.

-We appreciate your valuable input and thank you for participating in our public meetings and sharing feedback on important issues.
-Please continue to contact us by emailing, visiting the FWC Saltwater Comments page, or calling 850-487-0554.
+We are grateful for your valuable input, and we thank you for participating in our public meetings and providing feedback on the issues that matter to you.
+Please continue to contact us by email, submit feedback through the saltwater comments form, or call 850-487-0554.

 Thank you, anglers, for your continued support.
-Together, we will continue to protect Florida’s resources and help ensure it remains the Fishing and Boating Capital of the World.
+Together, we will continue to protect Florida's resources for the next 250 years and ensure it remains the Fishing and Boating Capital of the World.

 Rodney Barreto